 Globally, we adhere to all minimum wage legislation and in the UK all employees and consultants are paid in accordance with the National Living Wage requirements.
 Those undertaking a National Apprenticeship are paid in-line with pay legislation.
-We also have Remuneration Committee that is chaired by our Chief Executive Officer.
+We also have a Remuneration Committee that is chaired by our a non-executive director.